EgwDean/Web-Project-24-25/babis_login/REAMDE.md

 When you set box-sizing to border-box, the following applies:
 The width and height properties include padding and border, not just the content area.
-This means that if you set an element’s width to 200 pixels and add 20 pixels of padding and a 5-pixel border, the actual content area will adjust to fit within the specified width of 200 pixels, making layout calculations easier and more intuitive.
+This means that if you set an element’s width to 200 pixels and add 20 pixels of padding and a 5-pixel border, the actual content area will adjust to fit within the specified width of 200 pixels instead of less.

 ---------------------------------------------------------------------------------------------------------------------------------------------------